Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 + Header menu bar was not displaying properly on full screens.
 Originally I had gotten around this by styling a fixed width       header of 47% for larger screens.
 After a lot of testing and comparing with the love running project I realised that I had an error where I had allocated an ID to the nav bar itself rather than to the UL, and when the site was not acting as expected had made multiple alterations to the code to get it to display as I wanted.
 Header css was rewritten - Fixed
 + Header was wrapping onto a new line at exactly 768px but not at 769px and above (768px wide is a media query break point on the site) Adjusted header text size very slightly to resolve. - FIXED

+## Future development

+I would add the following to future deployments:
++ Repcaptcha or similar to contact form to reduce risk of spam returns.
+This would require javascript not in the scope of the current project.
++ Google map currently uses an iframe from maps.ie which is giving a warning for third party cookies when checked using Lighthouse.
+I would amend this to use Googlemaps API.
++ The contact form currently returns to a form dump page hosted by Code Institute.
+I would amend this to a confirmation page and have the form data sent by email to Clonee Medical Centre.
++ A facility to pay online for appointments, repeat prescriptions etc.
++ Services page services list would expand on click with further information on each service.
++ Profiles of Doctor and practice staff.

 # Credits

 + Main page picture made from picture sourced from pexels.com blended with actual logo of Clonee Medical Centre.